NikolozMtchedlishvili/NikolozMtchedlishvili/README.md

 Solo developer of a full-stack payment wallet with live REST API integrations into Bank of Georgia.

+Open to finance, quant research, and fintech engineering internships

 `Python · JavaScript · REST APIs · Financial Data Research.`